 • Avoid any offensive words in the title.
 Don’t use any such title which is humiliating any social group.
 Try to use general facts rather than specifically targeting a social community.

 • As previously stated that the article depicts the aesthetic sense but don’t indulge yourself in too much creativity that eventually ends up misleading your reader.
 Your dissertation title should be so descriptive that anyone confronting the same problem statement should eventually end up with your dissertation, upon searching.

 • The punctuation marks can be life saviours for you.
 Colon (:) for instance, is widely used by writers.
 If your dissertation has two different aspects, then the colon choice will be best for you.
 By the use of two phrases (depicting the two different facets) separated by a colon, you can conclude the whole of your dissertation.

 “Islam and secularism: how a university student can negotiate to avoid religious discrepancies at the campus.”

 Although a good dissertation title only, will not help you to achieve a straight A+, but nevertheless it can help you to achieve a great impression.
 If you ruminate over the title for a day or two-only for the sake of your research for which you have burned your midnight oil- is worth time giving.

-While thinking over the title, grab a cup of coffee for you and sit in a comfortable place answer all the what?
+While thinking over the title, grab a cup of coffee for you and sit in a comfortable place to answer all the what?
 How?
 And why?
 If your dissertation.
 Jot down all the key-point you want to highlight.
 Make a title out of it.
 No matter how long it is, then start the omitting task.
 Try to replace the phrases with descriptive words.
 Make three to four titles.
-You can ask your classmates or even can get the guidance from your course convener or supervisor.
+You can ask your classmates or even can get guidance from your course convener or supervisor.